jimleitch01/jenkinsworkshop2019/README.md

 Create

-Show Workflow and run thru a few tims
+Show Workflow and run thru a few times

 ### Exercise 04 Autocreate Job from Branch